Art and words wrapped in books, zines and passe-partouts. Fanzineist is an art book and zine fair that offers more than you might think.

 Billed as an art book and zine fair, Fanzineist actually forms a wider contemporary art and music event.

-The core is the exhibition hall with its numerous tables full of purchasable creativity, with the originators on hand to discuss their art, writing, and/or designs.
+The core is the exhibition hall and its numerous tables full of purchasable creativity, with the originators on hand to discuss their art, writing, and/or designs.

 But you also get talks & workshops, concerts & performances, and more.

-Having departed blossoming youthfulness behind many years ago, I used my time at the 2023 edition simply to browse the exhibition area and left evening DJs to those born several decades later.
+Having departed blossoming youthfulness many years ago, I used my time at the event simply to browse the exhibition area and left evening DJs to those born several decades later.

 (Press photo courtesy of Pilar Del Rio and Fanzineist)

-The wares included original art: I was much taken by the colourful animals of illustrator Pilar del Rio (pictured above) or the “deformed” photos of Vienna by Mariam Manzaneque.
-But also postcards, prints, graphic novels, art books, art zines, even some textiles and clothes.
+The wares included original art, but also postcards, prints, graphic novels, art books, art zines, and even some textiles and clothes.
+I was much taken, for example, by the colourful animals of illustrator Pilar del Rio (pictured above) or the “deformed” photos of Vienna by Mariam Manzaneque.

 Which means you can happily chat to people about their work, adding a welcome depth to the buying experience.